chriskrycho/v4.chriskrycho.com/content/reviews/all-thats-good.md

 ---
+Title: >
-Title: All That’s Good
+    Review: All That’s Good
 Subtitle: >
     Hannah Anderson’s book on discernment is not perfect, but it <em>is</em> very good.
 Date: 2019-07-16 08:00
 Tags: [book reviews, discernment]
 Category: Theology
 Summary: >
     Recommended: Hannah Anderson’s All That’s Good is a popular theological treatment of the idea of “discernment”.
 The first several chapters are worth the price of the book; after that, it’s *fine* but not *amazing*, and seemed very much a product of the demands of the publishing industry (it read like "This could use a relatively basic exposition of the fruit of the Spirit to appeal more/fill out the page count").
-Nonetheless, recommended in general and probably a very valuable book for women’s groups (to whom it seems targeted)--men would benefit equally, but the marketing will likely make that a harder sell.
+Nonetheless, recommended in general and probably a very valuable book for women’s groups (to whom it seems targeted)—men would benefit equally, but the marketing will likely make that a harder sell.

 ---